cockroachlabs/cockroachdb-runbook-template/system-overview/clock-management.md

 A *maintenance event* refers to a planned operational activity that requires guest VMs to be moved out of the host server.

-All public and private cloud service have a required planned maintenance.
+All public and private cloud services have a required planned maintenance.
 CockroachDB operators shall develop an operational procedure to handle planned maintenance events.
 In a multi-cloud deployment, a custom procedure is required for each cloud platform.

 > 👉 Relying on default / out-of-the-box platform behavior during a maintenance event is generally unacceptable as it's likely to be disruptive to CockroachDB cluster VMs.
 A custom procedure or configuration adjustments are usually required for public and private cloud platforms.
 >